isabella232/csharp-nps-sms-delighted/readme.md

 }
 ```

-So, this is simple enough, just the message and the from as en endpoint, Next lets add add the controller, create a new Empty API controller and call it **SMSController.cs**, next we also want to the delighted nuget so install that in PM .
+This is simple enough, just the Message and the From as an endpoint.

+Next, lets add the controller, create a new Empty API controller and call it **SMSController.cs**.
+In this step, we also want the delighted nuget so install that in PM.

 ```ruby
 PM> Install-Package Delighted.Api
 ```
-Open up SMSController and add the following code
+Open up SMSController and add the following code:

 ```csharp
 public async Task<HttpResponseMessage> Index(SMSCallbackModel model) {
 	var client = new Delighted.Api.Client("yourkey");